benjreinhart/has_attributes/README.md

 #### .model_attributes() → Set

-An attribute accessor on the class that contains a set of attributes specified with `has_attributes`
+An attribute accessor on the class that contains a set of attributes specified with `has_attributes`.
+It is added on the class via the included hook when `include`ing the module.
+If there is no call to `has_attributes`, then calling `model_attributes` on the class will be `nil`.

 #### .has_attributes(*args) → nil

-Takes any number of symbols or strings and defines attribute accessors for those attributes.
-It also defines a `model_attributes` method on the class which will return the set of attributes. `has_attributes` will attempt to copy any existing attributes from the parent class unless the last argument is a `Hash` and contains an `inherit` key set to `false`.
+Takes any number of symbols or strings and defines attribute accessors for those attributes. `has_attributes` will attempt to copy any existing attributes from the parent class unless the last argument is a `Hash` and contains an `inherit` key set to `false`.

 #### #attributes() → Hash

-Returns a hash whose keys are all the attributes declared `has_attributes` and the values are their corresponding values.
-If the values have not been set, the key will still be present in the hash but with a value of `nil`.
+Returns a hash whose keys are all the attributes declared with `has_attributes` and the values are their corresponding values.

 #### #attributes=(attrs) → Hash